-Next, in our ‘Why I love Japan’ series, which aims to share the work of some of the Nakama team’s favourites artists, photographers and craftspeople, we’re pleased to announce illustrator Jiro Osuga, an artist whose playful work capture his experiences of London and Tokyo.
+Next, in our ‘Why I love Japan’ series, which aims to share the work of some of the Nakama team’s favourites artists, photographers, and craftspeople, we’re pleased to announce illustrator Jiro Osuga, an artist whose playful work captures his experiences of London and Tokyo.
 Born in Japan, but raised in London, Jiro Osuga delves into his experience of living somewhere in between both cultures.

 © Torla Evans

 “I sometimes wonder how much of what I always understood to be purely personal traits, such as my shyness or my work-ethic are in fact products of cultural conditioning during my early years in Japan”

 What is your affinity with and experience of Japan?